Eating Out Tips for Healthy Travel

 Try these 10 snack options at the airport:

 -Yogurt parfait (yogurt, berries and cereal)

--High-fibre, low-fat oat bran or bran muffin and cheese
+-High-fibre, oatmeal or bran muffin and package of cheese

 -Raw veggies and dip or salad and nuts

--Fresh fruit/fruit salad/dried fruit bar and carton of milk/chocolate milk
+-Fresh fruit/fruit salad/dried fruit bar and carton of milk/nuts

 -Canned fruit cup/applesauce cup and cottage cheese/yogurt/ hard cooked egg